Welcome to the home of RPAYC Centreboard (OTB) Division

 Hobie Wave encourage kids into sailing utilising the unique properties of the Hobie Wave, a craft suitable for training of young sailors and with a one design capability that provides thrilling for experienced sailors of all ages and abilities.

-Race Management/Volunteers: Chris Attwood
+VOLUNTEERS CO-ORDINATOR: Chris Attwood

-Lasers: Steve Bryant
+LASER CLASS REPRESENTATIVE: Steve Bryant